Cagney & Lacey: Cancellation and return

 Cagney & Lacey premiered in March 1982 with high hopes from the industry, in the wake of the TV movie.
 Reviews of the series, however, with Meg Foster in place of Loretta Swit, were mixed.
 Critics praised the level of storytelling, but put emphasis on the aggressiveness that both Daly and Foster expressed with their characters.
 As soon as the six-episode order was finished in late April, CBS canceled the program due to poor ratings.
 Executive producer Barney Rosenzweig was determined to reverse the network's decision.
 Sharon Gless had been initially unavailable for the movie and series, which were produced by Orion, because of her long-running contract to Universal Television (she was the last actress ever to be signed to a long-term contract with a studio, in 1972).
 Gless was even actively utilizing her Universal contract at the time the series went into production, having taken over as female lead (from Lynn Redgrave who left the series in a dispute with producers) on the CBS sitcom House Calls.
-Those rumors were also rampant that House Calls was getting the axe that spring.
+Rumors were also rampant that House Calls was getting the axe that spring.

-Prior to the unveiling of that year's network upfronts, a CBS executive noted to the press that the cancellation of Cagney & Lacey was highly motivated by the jarringly tough nature of the female leads as well as low ratings.
-The official claimed in response to the strong portrayal of Daly and Foster that "we've perceived them as dykes".
-This remark set off massive protest, and put Rosenzweig into high gear in his dealings with CBS.
+Before the unveiling of that year's network upfronts, a CBS executive told the press that the network had cancelled Cagney & Lacey because of low ratings but also the jarringly tough nature of the female leads, saying, "We've perceived them as dykes".
+This remark drew wide protest, and put Rosenzweig into high gear in his dealings with CBS.
 The cancellation of House Calls was announced among insider circles just before upfronts, and Rosenzweig pressured CBS executives to relaunch Cagney & Lacey in the fall with Gless replacing Foster.
 Gless met with Cagney & Lacey producers again to consider the role, but while always having taken to the character, had doubts about joining for the fall of 1982 because, after House Calls, she "didn't want to make a career of replacing actresses".